BIRU-Scop/poker-planner-lite/README.md

 MQTT dashboard will be available at http://localhost:18083/.
 Login with "admin:public" (you will then be asked for a password)

+You can also use `docker compose --profile app up` to launch both the app and the server via docker (urls are still the same).

 ### Storybook

 Run `npm run storybook` for a dev server.
 Navigate to http://localhost:6006/.